What does a forensic musicologist do?

 • Does the music itself tell us access happened?
 This is the only one a forensic musicologist should be thinking about.
 I’m no better than the next person at determining whether that demo tape was actually played for Taylor Swift.
 A forensic musicologist can perhaps infer access when they find the similarities are so striking that access can be assumed because it’s the most available possible explanation.
 This brings us to…

-The importance of similarity in copyright infringement.
+The importance of Similarity in copyright infringement.

 Similarity is still the centerpiece of infringement, or non-infringement.